ds5110/git-intro/conda.md

 * They all use conda, which is an environment and package manager.
 * Conda gets sofware from [channels](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html).
   Anaconda and conda-forge use different channels.
+  Anaconda's channel is missing some important scientific computing software.
 * Don't mix channels.
   If you do, then you risk mysterious errors or dependency resolution problems that can be hard to debug ("impossible" might be a more appropriate word).